PTE Academic Malpractice Policy

 Please report any suspicion of malpractice and or maladministration by emailing VUEPLTSecurity@pearson.com.

 An investigation will be conducted in full by our Security Team under any circumstances of alleged malpractice or maladministration.

 In instances where we have evidence which points to malpractice or maladministration having taken place, in order to protect the integrity of the PTE Academic qualification, we will take additional enforcement action where appropriate and we will inform those found to have committed malpractice of the reason for the action being taken.
 There is a range of potential enforcement actions open to Pearson, and the Pearson Security Team will choose an action that it deems proportionate to the scope of malpractice or maladministration, such as:

-- Suspending Test Centre until we are satisfied the corrective action plan has been completed by Test Centre, or
+Suspending Test Center until we are satisfied the corrective action plan has been completed by Test Center, or

-- Taking action against the Test Centre including in some cases revoking the Test Centre’s contract in whole or in part.
+Taking action against the Test Center including in some cases revoking the Test Center’s contract in whole or in part

 If a test taker wishes to appeal, they must do so in writing within two calendar weeks of receiving the malpractice decision and are advised to provide all communications pertaining to their case to VUEPLTSecurity@pearson.com.
 For more information on the Appeals process, please refer to our Malpractice Appeals Policy.